Last Updated: May 10, 2026

 Lithane is a drug marketed by Bayer Pharms and is included in one NDA.

 The generic ingredient in LITHANE is lithium carbonate.
 There are fifteen drug master file entries for this compound.
-Twenty-two suppliers are listed for this compound.
+Twenty-one suppliers are listed for this compound.
 Additional details are available on the lithium carbonate profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for Lithane